-The Episcopal Fund for Human Needs (EFHN) is an emergency fund that provides cash assistance to diocesan clergy for the purpose of meeting one-time human needs of individuals in the Diocese of Central New York.
+The Episcopal Fund for Human Need (EFHN) is an emergency fund that provides cash assistance to diocesan clergy for the purpose of meeting one-time human needs of individuals in the Diocese of Central New York.

 Please note: Individuals in need should not apply directly for an EFHN grant.
 A member of the clergy of the Diocese of Central New York must make the application.

-The Episcopal Fund for Human Needs (EFHN) should be used by clergy to respond to cases of severe human need in individuals.
+The Episcopal Fund for Human Need (EFHN) should be used by clergy to respond to cases of severe human need in individuals.
 The following guidelines apply:

 - EFHN is for severe human needs such as food, clothing, shelter and health.

 - EFHN is for individuals within the Diocese of Central New York.

 How to Apply

 - A member of the clergy (parish priest, rector, or dean) or a parish warden (in parishes without clergy) identifies a case of severe human need and determines that the case meets the EFHN guidelines above.

 - The clergyperson (or warden) contacts Debbie Nettle (contact information above) in the diocesan office to confirm eligibility.

 - After the clergyperson (or warden) has discussed the case with Debbie Nettle, he or she completes the EFHN Application.
 The completed application should be sent to Debbie Nettle in the diocesan office.